axieinfinity/ronin-documentation/docs/bridge-operators/setup/run-bridge.md

 docker-compose logs bridge | head -n 20
 ```

-Verify that the operator account address in the response matches your registered
+Make sure that the "Operator account" address in the response matches your registered
 bridge operator address.
 If you're a Governing Validator, also check that the
-voter account address matches the registered bridge voter address.
+"Voter account" address matches your registered bridge voter address.

+Here's an example:

 ```bash
 bridge     | INFO [03-22|07:59:10.368] [RoninListener] Operator account         address=0x2e82D2b56f858f79DeeF11B160bFC4631873da2B